 Frozen Embryo Replacement Cycle (FERC)

-In a Frozen Embryo Transfer Cycle, the woman takes medications to prepare her womb to receive these embryos.
-The advantage of frozen embryo implantation treatment is that there is no need to use hormone injections to stimulate the ovaries.
+In a Frozen Embryo Transfer Cycle, the woman is given medications to prepare her womb for planting of these embryos.
+The advantage of frozen embryo implantation treatment is that no hormone injections are required to stimulate the ovaries.

-An ultrasound scan is performed to assess the lining of the uterus to determine whether it is ready to receive the embryo.
-Once the lining is ready, the embryos are thawed and transferred
+An ultrasound scan is performed to assess the thickness of the lining of the uterus to determine whether it is ready to receive an embryo.
+Once the lining is assessed to be ready, the embryos are thawed and transferred to the uterus.